 Table: Complete collision summary table (table field)

-Referencing the heat-maps, collision map and collision summaries provided in above, discuss why your agency chose this program area as a priority for addressing ongoing safety and discuss how the program corresponds to the types and locations of the past collisions. (narrative field, 900-word limit)
+Referencing the heat-maps, collision map and collision summaries provided in above, discuss why your agency chose this program area as a priority for addressing ongoing safety and discuss how the program corresponds to the types and locations of the past collisions.
+Consider threats to vulnerable and underserved communities, including disadvantaged communities (if applicable), children, students, older adults and persons with disabilities in your response. (narrative field, 1000-word limit)

 4. Public Participation and Planning